-Roasted Honey Orange Brussel Sprouts Wild Rice Salad is made from crispy roasted honey Brussels sprouts and leaks.
-They are then tossed with wild rice, kale, feta cheese and a honey orange dressing for the perfect side dish or meal!
+Crispy roasted honey Brussels sprouts and leaks are tossed with wild rice, kale, feta cheese and a honey orange dressing for the perfect side dish or meal!

 These roasted Brussels sprouts and leeks are my everything right now.